pkp/pkp-docs/admin-guide/3.4/en/deploy-users.md

 6. Click **OK**.
 7. Click the **Search** button.
 8. Under *With permission level set to* select **Author**.
-9. For each role, follow steps 3–7 to prevent user self-registration.
+9. For each role, follow steps 3-7 to prevent user self-registration.
-10. Repeat steps 7–8 with **Reviewer** selected for the permission level.
+10. Repeat steps 7-8 with **Reviewer** selected for the permission level.
 11. For each role, follow steps 3-7 to prevent user self-registration.

-Only reader, author, and reviewer roles can allow user self-registration.
+Only reader, author and reviewer roles can allow user self-registration.
 User self-registration is always disabled for other roles.

 ### Remove Accounts

 If you already have a large number of spam registrations, you may want to remove these accounts.
-User accounts cannot be deleted.
-Instead, they must be merged to another account to ensure that any editorial data (such as submissions, reviews, etc) is maintained.
+User accounts can not be deleted.
+Instead, they must be merged to another account in order to ensure that any editorial data (such as submissions, reviews, etc) is maintained.

 Run the following command from the root directory of the application to merge a spam registration into another account.